aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 ### If you don't have a lab, but just want to play with the AVD output

-If you don't have a lab, you can adapt the included playbook to look as follows:
+If you do not have a lab, you can adapt the included playbook to look as follows:

 ```yml
 - name: Run AVD